GSA-TTS/identity-handbook/_articles/secops-incident-response-guide.md

 ## Introduction

-This document outlines login.gov’s process for responding to incidents.
+This document outlines Login.gov’s process for responding to incidents.
 It outlines roles and responsibilities during and after incidents, and it lays out the steps we’ll take to resolve them.

 {%- capture alert_content -%}
 This is the full explicit document!